Your shopping cart is empty!

 In our SF60 tests, we have seen an increase in plant growth and crop yield of 100% over the control soil.
 (All plant growth testing is complex and it takes many test replications over a number of years before the average increase can be quoted.
 We believe most users will conservatively achieve +20% increase).

-The biochar/colloidal humus matrix acts as ‘sponge’ for water and essential nutrients – storing them ready for use.
+The biochar/colloidal humus matrix acts as a ‘sponge’ for water and essential nutrients – storing them ready for use.
 The ‘sponge’ matrix supports increased levels of soil microbes.
 The microbes (notably mycorrhizal fungi) can access the stored nutrients.
 Microbes form symbiotic relationships with plant roots and supply nutrients to the roots.
-This mechanism is sometimes described as ‘improved soil health leading to improved plant growth’.
+This mechanism is sometimes described as ‘improved soil health leading to improved plant growth.

 Yes - very different.

-Many biochar suppliers have moved away from supplying 'raw biochar' to selling 'activated biochar'.
+Many biochar suppliers have moved away from supplying 'raw biochar' to selling 'activated (charged, enriched) biochar'.
 Biochar 'holds onto' plant nutrients.
 If you think of biochar as a type of sponge - if you add a dry sponge, the first thing it does is suck up water and nutrients from the soil.
 Hence it is better to add a wet sponge full of water and nutrients.
 Many seek to charge (activate) biochar by mixing it with compost, others by 'soaking' in liquid fertiliser.
 We have found neither to be fully effective.

 We have looked beyond 'mixing'.
-We start with the soil biology and build a soil improver matrix that supports microbes.
+We start with soil biology and build a soil improver matrix that supports microbes.
 Many of these microbes work with the plant root hairs to move nutrients into the plants.
 In our analogy above, we are filling the sponge pores with colloidal humus.
 This holds more water and nutrients and supports microbes.
 We believe the most effective way is to add the biochar into the active compost heap and sell an 'integrated mix' of colloidal humus and biochar.

 We combine green waste into a proprietary composting process with our humification agent made from biochar, micronized mineral powders, NPKs and some particulate organic matter.